alik15/obsidian-git-sync/learningandguides/Networking/Setup DNSmasq on CentOS.md

 ```

-## Testing your DNS server
+## 1.6 Testing your DNS server

-add a ip - name pair in your /etc/hosts
+add an ip - name pair in your /etc/hosts

 ```bash
 yum install bind-utils